Trust me on these Mashed White Beans. Please, please trust me on this.

 Spinach adds a bit of nutrition and color; lemon zest brightens.
 Garlic does its garlic thing, olive oil creates blissful magic.
 You mash it all together with a fork, scoop it into a bowl, and squeeze some fresh lemon juice over the top.
 Drizzle with some more olive oil.
 Sprinkle with a tad more salt.
 Maybe butter a piece of crusty bread to go alongside.

 Nigella served her version alongside steak.
 And, indeed, this is an ideal side for a steak dinner.
-But it’s also the perfect main dish for this-here vegetarian.
+But for this-here vegetarian, this cannellini beans and spinach recipe is also the perfect main dish.
 So on the rare (no pun intended) occasion that my resident carnivore hubby craves a steak, this ends up being a great accompaniment for his meal – and surprisingly incredible meal-in-itself for moi.

 - 2 tablespoons olive oil plus more for drizzling over the top